B-type natriuretic peptide; N-terminal pro b-type natriuretic peptide

 A brain natriuretic peptide test may be ordered under these circumstances:

-A normal result for either BNP or NT-proBNP would exclude the presence of heart failure with a high degree of confidence.
+A normal result for either BNP or NT-proBNP would exclude the presence of heart failure with a high degree of confidence, indicating the person's symptoms are due to a different condition.

 Higher-than-normal results suggest that a person is in heart failure, and the level of BNP or NT-proBNP in the blood is related to the severity of heart failure.
 Higher levels of BNP or NT-proBNP also may be associated with a worse outlook (prognosis) for the patient.